haozhu233/kableExtra/README.md

 ## Features
 ### Pipable syntax
 `kableExtra` is NOT a table generating package.
-It is a package that can **"add features"** to a `kable()` output using a syntax that every useR loves - the [pipes `%>%`](http://r4ds.had.co.nz/pipes.html).
+It is a package that can **"add features"** to a `kable()` output using a syntax that every useR loves - the [pipes `%>%`](https://r4ds.had.co.nz/pipes.html).
 We see similar approaches to deal with plots in packages like `ggvis` and `plotly`.
 There is no reason why we cannot use it with tables.

 ### Unified functions for both HTML and PDF
 Most functionalities in `kableExtra` can work in both HTML and PDF.
 In fact, as long as you specifies format in `kable()` (which can be set globally through option `knitr.table.format`), functions in this package will pick the right way to manipulate the table be themselves.
 As a result, if users want to left align the table, `kable(...) %>% kable_styling(position = "left")` will work in both HTML and PDF.
+Recently, we also introduced a new `kbl()` function acting as an alternative to `kable` but provides better documentation and format detection.

 ## Install
 ```r